Kidney transplant teamwork

 As a result, Mayo Clinic is a leader in transplant outcomes.

-Mayo Clinic surgeons perform more than 700 kidney transplants a year, including for people with very challenging kidney conditions who need special solutions and surgeries.
+Mayo Clinic surgeons perform nearly 1000 kidney transplants a year, including for people with very challenging kidney conditions who need special solutions and surgeries.
 And Mayo Clinic kidney transplant teams in Arizona, Florida and Minnesota are leaders in living donor kidney transplants.
 People who receive a kidney from a living donor usually have fewer complications than do those who receive a kidney from a deceased donor.

 Kidney transplant care